NETWORKING

 COMPUTER WARNING

 Any hacker can see your Clipboard.
-For your protection, you should not copy passwords, credit card numbers, or other sensitive information.
-To prevent this from happening to go to Internet Explorer: Click Tools, Internet Options, Security tab, Internet section.
-Go down to the Security level box, and click the Custom Level button.
-Scroll down to Scripting, and find the entry, “Allow Programmatic clipboard access” or “Allow paste operations via script.”
+You should not copy passwords, credit card numbers, or other sensitive information for your protection.
+To prevent this, go to Internet Explorer: Click Tools, Internet Options, Security tab, Internet section.
+Go to the Security level box and click the Custom Level button.
+Scroll down to Scripting and find the entry “Allow Programmatic clipboard access” or “Allow paste operations via script.”

 Click Disable or Prompt.
 Click OK.

 The American Federal Bureau of Investigation (FBI) warns that the hitman scam is back in a big way.
-The hacker behind it sends out a flood of emails threatening to kill the recipient if he does not receive several thousand dollars.
+The hacker behind it sends emails threatening to kill the recipient if he does not receive several thousand dollars.

-This scam first popped up in December 2006, then again this past February.
-Some personal info is included in the emails to make it look like the crook knows all about you.
+This scam first appeared in December 2006 and again this past February.
+The emails include some personal info to make it look like the crook knows all about you.
 The FBI advises that you ignore the email.
 Please report it to the Internet Crime Complaint Center.

 ONLINE RENTAL FRAUD

-June, August, September, January is competitive months for rental suites.
-There are a lot of fraudulent ads being placed free on Craigslist etc. Crooks ply on the shortage of apartments by placing ads on these sites.
+June, August, September, and January are competitive months for rental suites.
+Many fraudulent ads are being placed for free on Craigslist, etc. Crooks ply on the shortage of apartments by placing ads on these sites.
 When someone answers, they are informed the owner had to go out of the country for a funeral.
-They had no one that they could have left the keys with so the apartment could be checked.
+They had no one to whom they could have left the keys so the apartment could be checked.

 Now comes the kicker.
-If you’re interested in renting the apartment, send $900.00 as the damage deposit and $1200.00 for the first month’s rent, and the key would be courier to them.
-There is a limited supply of apartments on the market, so this is a huge target for scammers.
+If you’re interested in renting the apartment, send $900.00 as the damage deposit and $1200.00 for the first month’s rent, and the key will be courier to them.
+A limited supply of apartments is on the market, so this is a huge target for scammers.
 Don’t fall for this scam.
-People need to do their homework, physically see the apartment, talk to the owners’ and have a written contract.
+People must do their homework, physically see the apartment, talk to the owners, and have a written contract.

 CST.
 Eric Doran #656 Chatham – Kent Police Court Services

-When you reach the back of your car, that is when the carjackers appear out of nowhere, jumps into your car, and take off.
+When you reach the back of your car, that is when the carjackers appear out of nowhere, jump into your vehicle, and take off.
 They practically mow you down as they speed off in your car.
 And guess what, ladies?
 I bet your purse is still in the car.
-So now the carjacker has your car, your home address, your money, and your keys.
+So now the carjacker has your car, home address, money, and keys.
 Your home and your whole identity are now compromised!

-Men, you too are at risk.
-You can say goodbye to your briefcase, and if you like many guys, who keep their wallets in the glove compartment, with your driver’s license, credit cards, plus.
+Men, you, too, are at risk.
+You can say goodbye to your briefcase, and if you’re like many guys, keep your wallet in the glove compartment, along with your driver’s license and credit cards.

-If you see a piece of paper stuck to your back window, drive away, remove the paper later and be thankful that you read this e-mail.
-I hope you will forward this to friends and family, especially to women.
-A purse contains all kinds of personal information and identification documents, and you certainly do NOT want this to fall into the wrong hands.
+If you see a piece of paper stuck to your back window, drive away, remove the form later, and be thankful that you read this email.
+I hope you will forward this to friends and family, especially women.
+A purse contains all kinds of personal information and identification documents; you certainly do NOT want this to fall into the wrong hands.

-Phishing still catches millions of persons who give out their personal information, believing the e-mail they received was from a bank, PayPal, taxation branch, or some other Government Department.
+Phishing still catches millions of persons who give out their personal information, believing the email they received was from a bank, PayPal, taxation branch, or some other Government Department.
 Further, instead of typing in the URL supplied by the Phisher, they click on it.
-Just because the URL has the proper heading doesn’t mean it will be a legit URL.
-In phishing, they have it redirected if you click on the URL and get your personal information.
+Just because the URL has the proper heading doesn’t mean it will be legitimate.
+In phishing, they redirect it if you click on the URL and get your personal information.
 We trust our Government to safeguard the information we give them.
-But did you know that the government is among the biggest sources of ID leaks and that penalties for ID theft are rarely imposed on those who are negligent?
+But did you know that the Government is among the biggest sources of ID leaks and that penalties for ID theft are rarely imposed on those who are negligent?